-The Center for Computing Education (CEC) is to promote research and learning activities related to computing education, bring together researchers and practitioners to foster collaborations, and develop interventions that encourage adoption of computer technology across campus.
+The Computing Education Center (CEC) promotes research and learning activities related to computing education, bringing together researchers and practitioners to foster collaborations and develop interventions that encourage adoption of computer technology across campus.

 CPS focuses on research and development in cyber-physical systems, the internet-of-things, smart homes, buildings, communities and grids, smart transportation, smart health and underwater communications and networks.